-Every drug on the plan's Drug List is in one of 6 cost-sharing tiers.
+Every drug on the plan's "Drug List" is in one of 6 cost-sharing tiers.
 In general, the higher the cost-sharing tier number, the higher your cost for the drug:

-- Cost-sharing Tier 1: Preferred Generic Tier 1 is the lowest tier and includes preferred generic drugs. - Cost-sharing Tier 2: Generic Tier 2 includes generic drugs. - Cost-sharing Tier 3: Preferred Brand Tier 3 includes preferred brand drugs and non-preferred generic drugs. - Cost-sharing Tier 4: Non-Preferred Drug Tier 4 includes non-preferred brand drugs and non- preferred generic drugs. - Cost-sharing Tier 5: Specialty Tier Tier 5 contains very high-cost brand and generic drugs that may require special handling and/or close monitoring. - Cost-sharing Tier 6: Select Care Drugs a limited number of generic drugs for high blood pressure, diabetes, high cholesterol and osteoporosis for which we offer a low or no copayment.
+- Cost-sharing Tier 1: Preferred Generic Tier 1 is the lowest tier and includes preferred generic drugs. - Cost-sharing Tier 2: Generic Tier 2 includes generic drugs. - Cost-sharing Tier 3: Preferred Brand Tier 3 includes preferred brand drugs and non-preferred generic drugs.
+You pay \$35 per month supply of each covered insulin product on this tier. - Cost-sharing Tier 4: Non-Preferred Drug Tier 4 includes non-preferred brand drugs and non-preferred generic drugs. - Cost-sharing Tier 5: Specialty Tier Tier 5 is the highest tier and contains very high-cost brand and generic drugs that may require special handling and/or close monitoring. - Cost-sharing Tier 6: Select Care Drugs Tier 6 includes a limited number of generic drugs for high blood pressure, diabetes, high cholesterol and osteoporosis for which we offer a low or no copayment.

-To find out which cost-sharing tier your drug is in, look it up in the plan's Drug List.
+To find out which cost-sharing tier your drug is in, look it up in the plan's "Drug List."